rizen/pixi-glyphs/README.md

 `Glyphs` is a multi-style text component for [pixi.js](https://github.com/GoodBoyDigital/pixi.js) that supports multiple `TextStyle`s using HTML-like tags.
 Includes many additional features not found in `PIXI.Text` such as embedded images (sprites), underlines, justified layout, and more.

-Inspired by the original [pixi-multistyle-text](https://github.com/tleunen/pixi-multistyle-text)
+Inspired by the original [pixi-multistyle-text](https://github.com/tleunen/pixi-multistyle-text) and is the spiritual successor to [pixi-tagged-text](https://github.com/mimshwright/pixi-tagged-text).

 ## Usage